 7 When is the claims filing deadline, and how do I file a proof of claim?
 The claims filing deadline is September 19 , 2021 .
 The Receiver will file a motion asking the court to approve a Proof of Claim process in the near future.
 Once approved by the court, the receiver will make the Proof of Claim process available to all potential claimants.
 8 Can Providers balance bill a member amounts owed by the carrier?
 If the provider is in-network with NMHC, the member is only responsible for paying the member's cost share up front.
 This could be the copayment or any deductible or coinsurance.
 In-network providers must submit claims on the member's behalf.
+Providers can only bill members for the patient responsibility as indicated on the Explanation of Payment.
+Providers may not bill members for any unpaid claim costs that were the responsibility of NMHC.
 The member should submit a Proof of Claim for reimbursement if the member paid out of pocket.
 The New Mexico Insurance Code, particularly Chapter 59A Article 57A "Surprise Billing Protection," prohibits, in many cases, a nonparticipating provider's practice of issuing a bill to a covered person for the difference between the nonparticipating provider's billed charges on a claim and any amount paid by the health insurance carrier as reimbursement for that claim, excluding any cost-sharing amount due from the covered person.
 This activity is known as "balance billing" or "surprise billing."
-9 Who should members contact if providers try to bill them for unpaid claims?
-Visit: https://www.osi.state.nm.us/index.php/managed-healthcare-complaint/or send an e-mail about your concern to managedhealthcare@osi.nm.us for information about how to file a complaint with the Office of the Superintendent of Insurance.
-You can also call the Office of the Superintendent of Insurance at (855) 427-5674.